Box’s Search is a quick and convenient way of finding what you need.

-To open the filter menu, click the filter icon on the right side of the search bar.
+To open the filter menu, click the Search Options icon on the right side of the search bar.
 Under the Content Filters tab, you can filter results by file type, date modified, and file owner.
 Under the Metadata tab, you can filter results using custom metadata fields.

 You can also set filters after viewing all search results from the search results page.
 Use the drop-downs at the top of the screen to filter by file type, file size, date modified, file owner, or custom metadata.

 Use double quotes (“ “) to search for exact matches on phrases.

 Note: Exact searches do not return search matches based on specific character sequences.
 Instead, they return matches based on phrases, that is, word sequences.
 For example: A search for "Blue-Box" may return search results including the sequence "blue.box", "Blue Box", and "Blue-Box"; any item containing the words "Blue" and "Box" consecutively.